Machala: Layout

 The center of Machala is dominated by a large Catholic church and a central plaza.
 The plaza was built in the early 2000s to include a large fountain.
 There are many hotels situated in the center of the city.
-Las Brisas, located nearly a mile from the central plaza, is another popular place in Machala; it is a wealthier neighborhood which used to serve as a popular hangout for local teenagers.
-But the remodeling of La Zona Rosa, as well as the decreased safety of the area, have led to its becoming less popular.
+Las Brisas, located nearly a mile from the central plaza, is another popular place in Machala; it is a wealthier neighborhood that used to serve as a popular spot for local teenagers, but the remodeling of Zona Rosa, as well as the decreased safety in the area, has led to it becoming less popular.

 Education

 Machala has one university, the Universidad Técnica de Machala.
 There are many private schools in Machala and one public high school – Colegio 9 de Octubre.
 The city serves as a stopping-off point on the way to nearby Puerto Bolívar and the Jambelí Islands, which can only be reached by ferry.

 Climate

 Machala features a hot semi-arid climate (Köppen BSh).
 Like most of the coastal region of Ecuador, there is a short wet season from January to April due to the retreat of the Humboldt Current.
 The weather in both wet and dry seasons is very warm to hot and cloudy due to persistent fog from the cold current.